-In the Colors tab, one can create color swatches, powerful color schemes and configure Buyer Side colors.
+In the Colors tab you can create color swatches, powerful color schemes, and configure Buyer Side colors.

 To add a new color swatch, press the Add Color Swatch button .
-The color dialogue will then open, and here one can create a new color.
+The color dialogue will then open, and you can create a new color!

-Printess supports a wide range of Color Models.
-Process colors RGB, CMYK and LAB are supported.
-Additionally, every color may be defined as Spot Color - this is useful for special corporate colors, special functional colors for Die-Cut lines and other technical markups.
+Printess supports a wide range of color models.
+Process colors RGB, CMYK, and LAB are supported.
+Additionally, any color may be defined as a Spot color which is useful for special corporate colors, special functional colors for Die-Cut lines, and other technical markups.

 By default, a new color swatch is named by its color values.
-If one wants to create a specific color swatch name, deselect Name Color with Value and enter a swatch name in the text box above.
+If you want to create a specific color swatch name, deselect Name Color with Value and enter a swatch name in the text box above.

 To set if a color swatch is a Process or Spot Color use the radio buttons:

-Process means the color is made from components either RGB or CMYK or LAB.
+Process - means the color is made from components (either RGB, CMYK, or LAB).

-Spot - Refers to a method of specifying and printing colors in which each color is printed with its own ink.
-To define the appearance of the color and also define a replacement color in case one outputs the document without Spot Colors, the process color is part of the definition.
+Spot - refers to a method of specifying and printing colors in which each color is printed with its own ink.
+To define the appearance of the color and define a replacement color in case one outputs the document without Spot colors, the process color is part of the definition.

 Hue - the color tone - changes around the circle